Delightful K-1 Celebrations to End Your Year

 1. A Magical Hug Turns You into a First Grader!

 Families watch and applaud at the bottom of the hill as their joyful child comes floating up and down again and again.
 What a lovely, symbolic way to bring closure to a magical kindergarten year!
 This is still one of my favorite year-end rituals.
-Consider playing the music I Believe I Can Fly by R. Kelly or What a Wonderful World by Louis Armstrong
+Consider playing the music What a Wonderful World by Louis Armstrong.

 - With appreciation to Nora Flanagan at littlegiraffes.com for the original inspiration for this song.